 In this section, we introduce our experimental results under ModelLF cache protocol.
 In section 4.1, we introduce the experimental testbed.
 Then in section 4.2, we introduce the major observations of our experiments.
 Finally, we introduce the details and analyses of the observations in the last two sections.

 4.1 Experimental Testbed

-The experimental results presented in this paper were obtained on the Cell Broadband Engine Architecture (CBEA) [1] under the OPELL (OPenmp for cELL) framework [20].
+The experimental results presented in this paper were obtained on CBEA (Cell Broadband Engine Architecture) [2] under the OPELL (OPenmp for cELL) framework [7].